AishaFaheem/HospitalManagementSystem/README.md

 [Activity Diagram:](https://drive.google.com/file/d/1hzPOMeXhx_iHLX5nDVmyN57-fu2rObr7/view?usp=sharing)
 An Activity Diagram illustrates the flow of control or data among different activities within a system.
 It demonstrates the sequence of actions or steps involved in a process, showcasing decision points, parallel activities, and the overall workflow.
 Activity diagrams provide insights into the behavior of the system, emphasizing process flow and logic.

-3.DDD:
+3.Domain Driven Design:
-I have made a [Context Diagram](https://drive.google.com/file/d/1xaLQFyUG9PUT4wXm8WZ89wdPQFA-CKCe/view?usp=sharing) for my project manually and also made an [Event Storming Diagram] (https://www.mermaidchart.com/raw/e5abad4e-62e8-478c-8d51-6fbd40eebb18?theme=light&version=v0.1&format=svg) via Mermaid
+I have made a [Context Diagram](https://drive.google.com/file/d/1xaLQFyUG9PUT4wXm8WZ89wdPQFA-CKCe/view?usp=sharing) for my project manually and also made an [Event Storming Diagram](https://www.mermaidchart.com/raw/e5abad4e-62e8-478c-8d51-6fbd40eebb18?theme=light&version=v0.1&format=svg) via Mermaid.

+Adding up on that, the code exhibits elements of DDD, including bounded contexts, entities, value objects, repositories, and services, reflecting a domain-centric approach to hospital management system design.

+- Bounded Context: The HospitalApp class encapsulates core application logic, focusing on patient information management, prescription handling, and user interface initialization.

+- Entities and Value Objects: Patient information fields and prescription data are represented as attributes and encapsulated within the class, serving as entities and value objects, respectively.

+- Aggregates: While not explicitly defined, patient information and prescriptions could form aggregates, with the class orchestrating interactions between them.

+- Repositories: The Database class abstracts database operations, acting as a repository interface and decoupling the application from specific database implementations.

+- Services: Methods within HospitalApp serve as domain services, encapsulating business logic and facilitating interactions between entities, value objects, and repositories.